 Your cardio shouldn’t be just jogging on the treadmill for 15 minutes though, that is lame and non-athletic.
 Get outside and run a trail, play a pick-up game of basketball or some flag football or volleyball, do an obstacle course race like a Spartan Race, swim, go mountain biking, do battle ropes, the list is endless really.

 Just get out of the gym and off the treadmill.
 It will make your cardio much more enjoyable.
 Try and get in at least 15 minutes of cardio 3 times a week.

-The video below shows a nice, short little exercise by Max Shank you can use to loosen up those your shoulders, hips and back.
-Try this in the morning when you wake up stiff or before your workout to get loosened up as part of your warm up.
-If you can just do this 30 second exercise once a day you will be much better off in the mobility department.
+The video below shows a nice, short little exercise by Max Shank you can use to loosen up your shoulders, hips, and back.
+Try this in the morning when you wake up stiff or before your workout to get loosened up as part of your warm-up.
+If you can just do this 30-second exercise once a day you will be much better off in the mobility department.

-You didn’t think we weren’t going to talk about food did you?
-Diet is easily the most overlooked part of training there is.
+You didn’t think we weren’t going to talk about food, did you?
+Diet is easily the most overlooked part of most training programs.
 You can kill it in the gym all you want, but if your diet sucks your results are not going to be what you hoped for.
 We have this broken down for you pretty thoroughly in our article what athletes should eat, but we will give you a condensed version here.

 When it comes to feeding your body all foods can be categorized as protein, carbohydrates or fats.
 Let’s take a quick look at each of these in further detail: